Get more from your Personal Home Manager . . .

 Some things that you may have noticed about your AC system is that if you are standing near your outside unit, that when it is running it will be blowing out hot air.
 This is the heat that is being removed from inside your house.
 If something obstructs the flow of air around this unit, then it can’t do its job of removing heat.
 So you will want to be sure that this unit is not cluttered with leaves or blocked by shrubs, etc.

 And regarding your inside unit, you may have noticed a water condensation pump located next to the unit.
 The reason for this is that in the process of cooling the air, your air conditioner works as a dehumidifier.
 To understand this, imagine a cold glass of water on a hot day.
-In a little while you will see water droplets forming on the outside of the glass.
+In a little while, you will see water droplets forming on the outside of the glass.
 This is because when the warm air hits the cold glass, it causes water in the warm air to condense out.
-The same effect happens when the warm air in your home hits the cold refrigerant pipes in your inside unit of your air conditioner.
+The same effect happens when the warm air in your home hits the cold refrigerant pipes in the inside unit of your air conditioner.
 And when the reservoir fills up with water, the condensate pump needs to kick on to pump it out of your home.

 WHAT TYPICALLY GOES WRONG: